-if Parents/Carers are dissatisfied after the internal review, you may wish to contact a review authority, such as the Queensland Human Rights Commission, and request an independent, external review.
+if Parents/Carers are dissatisfied after the internal review, you may wish to contact a review authority, such as the Queensland Ombudsman or Queensland Human Rights Commission, and request an independent, external review.

 Some matters need to be handled in a different way to school matters and will be referred to other areas in the department.
 These include: